lucas-dpontes/Cost-Optimization-Analysis-for-Eesti-Energia/README.md

 <p><img src="https://github.com/lucas-dpontes/Cost-Optimization-Analysis-for-Eesti-Energia/blob/main/eesti-logo.png"></p><br>

-Eesti Energia AS is an energy company located in Estonia.
+Eesti Energia (https://www.enefit.ee/en) is an energy company located in Estonia.
 It is the largest oil shale energy company in the world.

 In 2014, it operated in Estonia, Latvia, Lithuania, Finland, Jordan, and Utah (United States).